-Congress included a number of environmental streamlining provisions in the 2005 transportation funding act referred to as the Safe, Accountable,

-Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+Congress included a number of environmental streamlining provisions in the 2005 transportation funding act referred to as the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
 Notable among these is Appendix A, Section 6002, "Efficient Environmental Review Process," codified at 23 USC 139.
 The 2012 transportation funding act, Moving Ahead for Progress in the 21st Century (MAP-21), and the 2015 Fixing America's Surface Transportation Act (FAST Act) modified the environmental review process enacted with SAFETEA-LU.
-The modified process is mandatory for EISs with a Notice of Intent (NOI) dated after August 10, 2005; it is optional (but not frequently used) for EAs.
+The modified process is mandatory for EISs with a NOI dated after August 10, 2005; it is optional (but not frequently used) for EAs.
 Title 23 USC 139 environmental review process requirements include the following:

 - The USDOT is the lead agency for projects under 23 USC 139(c).
-DOT&PF is the lead agency under 23 USC 139(c) and the NEPA Assignment Program MOU, for projects designed and constructed by DOT&PF. - The lead agency must invite all federal, state, local, and tribal government agencies that may have an interest in the project to be participating agencies (23 USC 139(d)). - Agencies defined as participating and cooperating agencies are required to carry out their obligations under other applicable laws concurrently and in conjunction with their NEPA review in a timely and environmentally responsible manner (23 USC 139(d)(7)). - To the maximum extent practicable, all permits and reviews for a transportation project are to rely on a single NEPA document developed by the lead agency; that NEPA document is to be sufficient to satisfy the requirements for any federal approval or other federal action for the project, including federal agency permits (23 USC 139(d)(8)). - The lead agency must develop a coordination plan for public and agency participation and comment in the environmental review process; the plan must include a schedule (23 USC 139(g)). - Participating agencies and the public must be given an opportunity for input in the development of the project purpose and need and the range of alternatives to be considered (23 USC 139(f)). - The lead agency is to collaborate with participating agencies on the appropriate

-- methodologies to be used and the level of detail for the analysis of project alternatives (23 USC 139(f)(4)(C)). - The lead agency and participating agencies are to work cooperatively to identify and resolve issues that could delay the completion of the environmental review process or result in denial of any approvals required for the project under applicable laws.
-Title 23 USC 139(h) provides an issue identification and resolution process, including referral to the CEQ and imposing financial penalties. - There is a 150-day statute of limitations for project judicial review, provided a notice of final agency action is published in the Federal Register (23 USC 139(1)). - A single document that includes both the Final EIS and the Record of Decision (ROD) should be used, unless: - The final EIS makes substantial changes to the proposed project relevant to environmental or safety concerns. - There are significant new circumstances or information relevant to environmental concerns that bears on the proposed project or the impacts of the proposed project (23 USC 139(n)).
+DOT&PF is the lead agency under 23 USC 139(c) and the NEPA Assignment Program MOU for projects designed and constructed by DOT&PF. - The lead agency must invite all federal, state, local, and tribal government agencies that may have an interest in the project to be participating agencies (23 USC 139(d)). - Agencies defined as participating and cooperating agencies are required to carry out their obligations under other applicable laws concurrently and in conjunction with their NEPA review in a timely and environmentally responsible manner (23 USC 139(d)(7)). - All permits and reviews for a transportation project are to rely on a single NEPA document developed by the lead agency; that NEPA document is to be sufficient to satisfy the requirements for any federal approval or other federal action for the project, including federal agency permits (23 USC 139(d)(8)). - The lead agency must develop a coordination plan for public and agency participation and comment in the environmental review process; the plan must include a schedule (23 USC 139(g)). - Participating agencies and the public must be given an opportunity for input in the development of the project purpose and need and the range of alternatives to be considered (23 USC 139(f)). - The lead agency is to collaborate with participating agencies on the appropriate methodologies to be used and the level of detail for the analysis of project alternatives (23 USC 139(f)(4)(C)). - The lead agency and participating agencies are to work cooperatively to identify and resolve issues that could delay the completion of the environmental review process or result in denial of any approvals required for the project under applicable laws.
+Title 23 USC 139(h) provides an issue identification and resolution process, including referral to the CEQ and imposing financial penalties. - There is a 150-day statute of limitations for project judicial review, provided a notice of final agency action is published in the Federal Register (23 USC 139(1)). - A single document should be used that includes both the Final EIS and the ROD, unless: - The final EIS makes substantial changes to the proposed project relevant to environmental or safety concerns - O There are significant new circumstances or information relevant to environmental concerns that bears on the proposed project or the impacts of the proposed project (23 USC 139(n))

-Additional guidance on complying with the 23 USC 139 environmental review process can be found in the FHWA and Federal Transit Authority SAFETEA-LU Environmental Review Process Final Guidance and USDOT's Interim Guidance on Map-21 Section 1319 Accelerated Decisionmaking in Environmental Reviews.
+Additional guidance on complying with the 23 USC 139 environmental review process can be found in the FHWA and Federal Transit Authority SAFETEA-LU Environmental Review Process Final Guidance and USDOT's Guidance on the Use of Combined Final Environmental Impact Statements/Records of Decision and Errata Sheets in National Environmental Policy Act Reviews.

+7.6.2.
 Participants in the Environmental Review Process